ITU's 160 anniversary

-Early-warning messages about impending hazards that could or may cause disasters must reach all citizens including emergency response organizations, communities-at-risk, public safety organization, and others.
-Information and Communication Technologies (ICTs) are an important and integral component of Multi-Hazard Early Warning Systems (MHEWS), that manage and deliver alerting messages to those in affected areas and wider at national or international level which allows them to take action to mitigate the impacts of the hazard.
+Early-warning messages about impending hazards that could or may cause disasters must reach all citizens, including emergency response organizations, communities-at-risk, public safety organization, and others.
+Information and Communication Technologies (ICTs) are an important and integral component of Multi-Hazard Early Warning Systems (MHEWS) that manage and deliver alerting messages to those in affected areas and wider at the national or international level, which allows them to take action to mitigate the impacts of the hazard.

-MHEWS has the ability to address several hazards and/or impacts of similar or different type in situations where hazardous events may occur alone, simultaneously, cascading or cumulatively over time, and taking into account the potential interrelated effects.
+MHEWS has the ability to address several hazards and/or impacts of similar or different types in situations where hazardous events may occur alone, simultaneously, cascading or cumulatively over time, while taking into account the potential interrelated effects.

-To be effective, a multi-hazard early warning systems should include the participation of different stakeholders and actively involve the people and communities at risk, in order to ensure that the system has an enabling environment, which incorporates the appropriate technology, regulatory and legal frameworks, adequate operational capacities, as well as to clearly defined roles and responsibilities for all participating agencies including communities.
+To be effective, a multi-hazard early warning system should include the participation of different stakeholders and actively involve the people and communities at risk, in order to ensure that the system has an enabling environment, which incorporates the appropriate technology, regulatory and legal frameworks, adequate operational capacities, as well as clearly defined roles and responsibilities for all participating agencies.
 ICT accessibility is important in developing MHEWS.
-Vulnerable groups including persons with disabilities, older adults, people in marginal or remote areas without access or connectivity, women and girls, individuals with low literacy levels, indigenous peoples, migrants, are often in a higher risk during the disaster, thus their needs should be taken into careful consideration when disseminating the alerts through mixed channels.
+Vulnerable groups including persons with disabilities, older adults, people in marginal or remote areas without access or connectivity, women and girls, individuals with low literacy levels, indigenous peoples, and migrants are often at higher risk during the disaster, thus their needs should be taken into careful consideration when disseminating the alerts through mixed channels.

 Using mobile networks and services for more efficient Multi-Hazard Early Warning Systems